 While crime is perpetrated by individuals, the impact is on society as a whole.
-Crime is expensive, costing taxpayers–and the government–billions of dollars per year.
+Crime is expensive, costing taxpayers–and the government –tens of billions of dollars per year.
 Additionally, the amount of time and resources allocated to court trials takes away from time spent towards community productivity, and none of this takes into account the fact that crime is hurtful to its victims.
 As such, it doesn’t seem right that felons who have such an extensive negative impact on the social order should be allowed to be part of the decision-making process that contributes to that order.
 In violating the social contract by committing crime, felons are giving up their privilege of participating in the forming of societal policy.

 Criminals have a proven history of bad judgment.

 Not all sentences end with a period of jail time; some have repercussions that continue across a criminal’s life.
 For example, in many US states, sex offenders aren’t allowed within a certain proximity of schools, playgrounds, or daycare centers, even after they’ve done their time.
 The logic behind this is simple: We can’t trust the judgment of convicted felons.
-Just like minors and people deemed mentally incompetent aren’t trusted with the vote, neither should criminals.
+Just like minors and people deemed mentally incompetent aren’t trusted with the vote, neither should convicted criminals.
 The same way we want to trust our candidates, we also must trust the people voting them in.

 Jail is a loss of freedom.